Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Discussions and Conclusion

 \section{Discussions and Conclusion}

 To summarize, we propose a method to estimate hydrodynamic equations from data of microscopic particle dynamics.
-We transform data of the trajectory of individual particles into field data with the Gaussian kernel.
+We transform the data of the trajectory of individual particles into field data with the Gaussian kernel.
 Then, we apply spatial and temporal filters to the field data so that we obtain the coarse-grained data at different lengths and time scales.
-Using the method of estimation of partial differential equations with encouraging sparsity, we can estimate the hydrodynamic equations corresponding to the coarse-grained data.
+Using the method of estimation of \NY{PDEs} with encouraging sparsity, we can estimate the hydrodynamic equations corresponding to the coarse-grained data.
 As we stressed in the Introduction, the purpose of estimating the hydrodynamic equations is not to reproduce all the microscopic dynamics of particle simulations.
 It is instead to extract qualitative features hidden in complex microscopic dynamics.
 Our results suggest that the estimated hydrodynamic equations depend on the length and time scales we are looking at.
-Our method works both for the Vicsek model and ABP.
-In the following sections, we will discuss several issues to support our estimation results.